crypticwisdom/spark-tutorial-with-pyspark/docs/2-guide-to-spark.md

 - Scheduling and sending **tasks** to executors.
 - Tracking task execution and handling **failures**.
 - Collecting **results**, maintaining **metrics**, and managing **lineage**.
+-
+`Responsible for three things: maintaining information about the Spark Application; responding to a user’s program or input;
+and analyzing, distributing, and scheduling work across the executors`

 **🧠 Note:**